Last updated:

 Revenue is considered a high-risk audit area because it involves judgment and contract interpretation.
 Auditors focus on whether recognition aligns with contractual terms and actual delivery.

-Typical audit focus areas include:
+Common audit focus areas include:

-• Contract existence and approval.
+• Contract existence and approval

-• Identification of performance obligations.
+• Identification of performance obligations

-• Timing and consistency of revenue recognition.
+• Timing and consistency of revenue recognition

 How Accounting Systems Support Revenue Recognition